Frederick I of Saxe-Gotha-Altenburg: Early life and regency

+Territorial division

 Afterwards, negotiations began for the division of the paternal inheritance.
 This was finally accomplished on 24 February 1680; Frederick kept Gotha, Tenneberg, Wachsenburg, Ichtershausen, Georgenthal, Schwarzwald, Reinhardsbrunn, Volkenrode, Oberkranichfeld, Orlamünde, Altenburg and Tonna.
 These towns virtually formed the old duchy of Saxe-Gotha-Altenburg.
 They consisted of three large and coherent areas around Gotha, Kahla and Altenburg, as well as six smaller enclaves.

+Government, culture and legacy

 Frederick continued the work of his father.
 In order to prevent future disputes between his descendants, he established primogeniture for his house in 1685 (with Imperial assent granted in 1688).
 Around 1680 he established himself in the Lustschloss Friedrichswerth, near the village of Erffa, approximately 20 km of Gotha, which was renamed in his honour Friedrichswerth.
+On the occasion of the opening of his new palace, on 19 July 1689 he founded the Order of the German Probity ("Orden der deutschen Redlichkeit").
+In 1678 he had been appointed member of the Danish Order of the Elephant.

 In 1683 Frederick created the (still in existence today) Theatre of Gotha (Gothaer Schloßtheater).
 He was also an eager diary writer; these diaries became one of the most important sources of his time.
 Frederick took part in the Great Turkish War against the Turks, and in the War of the Grand Alliance against France.
 He ruined the finances of his small duchy, however, using them to maintain a standing army, which by the time of his death counted over 10,000 men.